Skip to content

 Attention

-Some personal documents (family status, etc.) must have special verifications so that these documents are officially recognised.
+Some personal documents (family status, etc.) must be subject to a special legalisation so that these documents are officially recognised.
 This depends upon the country in which the documents were issued.
-Here you may find out which type of verification is necessary for your documents .
-Documents from EU countries do not require any verification.
+Here you may find out which type of legalisation is necessary for your documents .
+Documents from EU countries do not require any legalisation.

 More about the settlement permit